-[ As for me, I did my part as one dedicated to the cause of unity.]
-Philad.
-8:1.
+dedicated to the cause of unity.]
+(Philad.
+8:1).

-4. He differs from St. Clement of Rome, for he did not quote from the Old Testament.

-5. He wrote in openness of heart and firmness to be cautious from the heretics, but in humbleness.
+- 4. He differs from St. Clement of Rome, for he did not quote from the Old Testament. - 5.
+He wrote in openness of heart and firmness to be cautious from the heretics, but in humbleness.
 [I could well write more forcibly on his behalf, if it were not that as a condemned prisoner I have not thought myself entitled to use the peremptory tone of an Apostle.]
-Trall.
-3.

-6. While he wrote his letters, his eyes were not focused on Rome, where he would face his end, but rather he was looking towards the Heavenly Groom, who was preparing for him a glorious place, among the heavenly creatures.
+(Trall.
+3). - 6.
+While he wrote his letters, his eyes were not focused on Rome, where he would face his end, but rather he was looking towards the Heavenly Groom, who was preparing for him a glorious place, among the heavenly creatures.
 Therefore, his letters had a very strong eschatological attitude.
 He raised his inner sight towards eternity to attain the true discipleship of Christ, and to be considered as a true believer.

-CHRIST THE SAVIOR

-"Christ the Savior" is the center of all St. Ignatius' teachings and theology, which he received from St. Paul the Apostle, and was affected by the richness of St. John's theology.
+1. Christ the Savior:

-1. Our Lord Jesus Christ is the Teacher, who teaches even the prophets before his advent, by the work of the Holy Spirit, who directed their sight towards the Teacher.
+- 1. Our Lord Jesus Christ is the Teacher, who teaches even the prophets before his advent, by the work of the Holy Spirit, who directed their sight towards the Teacher.
 Their prophecies and desires had been realized by His advent in this world through His incarnation.

-[Jesus Christ our only Master - if this be so, how shall we be able to live apart from Him? seeing that even the prophets, being His disciples, were expecting Him as their teacher through the Spirit.
-And for this cause He, whom they rightly awaited, when He came, raised them from the dead.]
-Magn.
-9.

-2. He clarified the Divinity and humanity of Christ:

-[There is only one Physician, who is of flesh and spirit (Man and God at the same time); both made (gennetos) and not made (agennetos); God existed in flesh; true life in death; both of Mary and of God; first subject to suffering and then impassible, even Jesus Christ our Lord.]
-Ephes 7:2 [He was truly of the seed of David according to the flesh,(Rom.
-1:3) and the Son of God according to the will and power of God; that He was truly born of a virgin, was baptized by John, in order that all righteousness might be fulfilled (Matt.
-3:15).]
-Smyr.
-1
+[Jesus Christ our only Master... seeing that even the prophets, being His disciples, were expecting Him as their teacher through the Spirit.]
+(Magn.
+9). - 2.
+He clarified the Divinity and humanity of Christ: [There is only one Physician, who is of flesh and spirit (Man and God at the same time); both made (gennetos) and not made (agennetos); God existed in flesh; true life in death; both of Mary and of God; first subject to suffering and then impassible, even Jesus Christ our Lord.]
+(Ephes 7:2) - 3.
+He is above all time, and Invisible: [Look for Him, who is above all time, eternal and invisible, yet Who became visible for our sake; impalpable and impassible, yet who became passible on our account; and who in every kind of way suffered for our sake.]
+(Polyc 3). - 4.
+Our new life in Jesus Christ is the source of life, as we will notice when we write about the salvation and the fellowship with Christ. - 2.
+Salvation: According to St. Ignatius there are two kingdoms: the kingdom of God, the only source of life, and immortality; and the kingdom of Satan which is temporal and ruled by corruption and death.

-He is above all time, and Invisible:

-[Look for Him, who is above all time, eternal and invisible, yet Who became visible for our sake; impalpable and impassible, yet who became passible on our account; and who in every kind of way suffered for our sake.]
-Polycarp 3.

-Our new life in Jesus Christ is the source of life, as we will notice when we write about the salvation and the fellowship with Christ.

-SALVATION

-St. Ignatius concentrated on the redeeming work of Christ, explaining God's purpose, that is the salvation of men, which is realized through the divine incarnation, crucifixion and resurrection.
-By these doctrines he attacks the Doceitists, who denied the reality of incarnation, and consequentially the reality of the crucifixion.

-According to St. Ignatius there are two kingdoms: the kingdom of God, the only source of life, and immortality; and the kingdom of Satan which is temporal and ruled by corruption and death.
 Man's soul is not immortal by its own power, but man should be united with Christ the source of life and immortality.
-He states:

-[Let us not, be insensible to His kindness.
+He states: [Let us not, be insensible to His kindness.
 For were He to reward us according to our works, we should be lost.]
-Magn.
-10.
+(Magn.
+10).